 The weather has been conducive, allowing work to continue through most of the winter.
 Most of the subterranean work is complete.
 The H-pile and pre-cast concrete panels along West Fifth Street, Magee Avenue and Sixth Street are nearing completion.
 Most of the concrete work for the closure structures along the West Fifth Street corridor is complete.
+With the help of the best crew like Atlanta Concrete Contractors work can be done efficiently and effectively.
 The structure to be constructed at the western end of the Autoneum facility over the next couple of months is a Mechanically Stabilized Earthen Levee.
 This type of levee is best described as half of an earthen levee (wet side) and half of a retaining wall (dry side).
 Work along the North Shore Railroad mainline continues.

 On West 11th Street, an earthen levee has been constructed along a portion of the western border of the former Windsor Foods facility.
 Tying into the earthen levee is a Mechanically Stabilized Earthen Levee which extends to West 11th Street, turns and runs east along West 11th street.
 Work will begin over the next few weeks to complete the Mechanically Stabilized Earthen Levee.
 This will allow the construction start of the full earthen levee, which will cross old West 11th Street and connect to high ground in a previously wooded area west of Barton Street.